ServerBot User Manual v1.10.0

 Tokens

-The Bot uses tokens: Discord API, OpenAI and user IDs.
+The Bot uses API tokens of: Discord, Gemini and user IDs.

 In order for the bot to run, you need to fill in the .env file with the appropriate data.